-Red Hill is the location of the golf find (attributed to Tom Saunders') that kick-started the goldrush of the 1870s and led to the foundation of Gulgong town.
+Red Hill is the location famously associated with a significant gold find (commonly attributed to Tom Saunders') that kick-started the goldrush of the 1870s and led to the foundation of Gulgong town.
 The enormous amount of gold found in the subsequent decades and the richness of the landscape for agricultural pursuits, once the gold ran out, are the reasons that Red Hill is still surrounded by a thriving township today.

 Whim and shaft on the Red Hill Mining Companys Property, 1897